AmarMab/AmarMab/README.md

 # Hi, I'm Mabrouk Amar 👋

-🎓 Computer Science student at university of south wales 💻 Interested in software development, data, and problem-solving
+🎓 Computer Science student at University Of South Wales 💻 Interested in software development, data, and problem-solving

 ---